Interstellar Boundary Explorer: Mission profile

 The IBEX satellite initially launched into a highly elliptical transfer orbit with a low perigee and used a solid fuel rocket motor as its final boost stage at apogee in order to raise its perigee greatly and to achieve its desired high-altitude elliptical orbit.

 IBEX is in a highly eccentric elliptical terrestrial orbit, which ranges from a perigee of about 86000 km to an apogee of about 260000 km.
 Its original orbit was about 7000 × 320000 km — that is, about 80% of the distance to the Moon — which has changed primarily due to an intentional adjustment to prolong the spacecraft's useful life.

 This very high orbit allows the IBEX satellite to move out of the Earth's magnetosphere when making scientific observations.
 This extreme altitude is critical due to the amount of charged-particle interference that would occur while taking measurements within the magnetosphere.
 When within the magnetosphere of the Earth (70000 km), the satellite also performs other functions, including telemetry downlinks.

 Orbit adjusted

 In June 2011, IBEX shifted to a new orbit that raised its perigee to more than 30000 km.
 The new orbit has a period of one third of a lunar month, which, with the correct phasing, avoids taking the spacecraft too close to the Moon, whose gravity can negatively affect IBEX's orbit.
-The now spacecraft uses less fuel to maintain a stable orbit, increasing its useful lifespan to more than 40 years.
+The spacecraft now uses less fuel to maintain a stable orbit, increasing its useful lifespan to more than 40 years.